Ireland's finance monthly for over 30 years

 The Finance Dublin Yearbook - click hereAviation Finance - our world-leading publication on the financing and economics of air transport - 3 p.c. of global GDP FINANCEjobs.ie - the careers and jobs website of Finance magazine & Finance Dublin FINANCE-magazine.com - Ireland's financial services magazine, established in 1987.
 The Financial Centres Summit, Dublin, 2nd & 3rd October, 2018

-Advertising and Sponsorship opportunities are available at our Summit, in our publications and on our websites.
-For further details and rates please e-mail Martina Bermingham at: email@example.com or phone us: 353 1 293 0566.
+Advertising and Sponsorship opportunities are available now for the 2019 Financial Centres Summit and Aviation Finance Conference 2019.
+For further details and rates please e-mail Martina Bermingham at: firstname.lastname@example.org or phone us: 353 1 293 0566.
 To see the forward Editorial Calendar for Finance Dublin please request a copy by email here or contact Dustin O'Neill or John Stanley at tel: 353 1 293 0566.